Secret Chips in Replacement Parts Can Completely Hijack Your Phone's Security

 Apple and Samsung devices and software have been evaluated and validated against FIPS 140-2, Common Criteria and Commercial Solutions for Classified (CSfC) standards and are considered safe enough for use by the US government and others which respect those certifications (such as the 20+ countries in the Common Criteria Recognition Agreement).

+Huawei has financial and political ties to the Chinese government, which has a well known history of taking "cyber" action for both political and industrial espionage purposes, in addition to siding with adversarial countries such as Russia, North Korea, etc. on a number of issues.

+Therefor, Apple and Samsung are probably better choices from a trustworthiness standpoint.
+On the other hand, they're largely manufactured and assembled in the PRC and would be targets for the kind of supply-chain-infiltration type hardware implant attack.
+It'd just be less easy to accomplish than embedding implants or back doors into the hardware of one of their own companies.

-Huawei has financial and political ties to the Chinese government, which has a well known history of taking "cyber" action for both political and industrial espionage
+Huawei has financial and political ties to the Chinese government, which has a well known history of taking "cyber" action for both political and industrial espionage purposes, in addition to siding with adversarial countries such as Russia, North Korea, etc. on a number of issues.

 Re: (Score:2)